imskm/kore-doc/applications/running.md

 ### Random

-**Important** If you are running Kore chrooted and privilege seperated (which you **should** be doing production) Kore will require /dev/urandom to be created under the chroot environment for both the keymgr and worker processes.
+**Important** If you are running Kore chrooted and privilege seperated (which you **should** be doing production), Kore will require /dev/urandom to be created under the chroot environment for both the keymgr and worker processes.

-Failing to do so will make your setup not work.
+Failing to do so will prevent your application from working.

 ### Halting applications